plone/plone.restapi-client/docs/actions/translations.md

 ## Link Translation

+### Mutation function

+Use the `linkTranslationMutation` function to get the mutation for linking a translation to the given path.

+### Hook

-This function can be used to link a translation to the given path.
+Use the `useLinkTranslation` hook to link a translation to the given path.

-- Function name: `linkTranslationMutation`

 ### Parameters